• Skip to primary navigation

 This might be our nominee for the best dessert ever.
 First, rolled dough is grilled on a spit.
 Then it’s glazed and dipped into a blend of cinnamon and sugar.
 Finally, you can fill it with apple strudel, ice cream, Nutella, chocolate, you name it.

-A hand holds Trdlo a traditional dessert in Prague
+A hand holds Trdlo a traditional dessert and must-eat in Prague

 Sinful!
 This one was hot apple strudel.